synadia-labs/cross-system-jetstream-migration/README.md

 ### Start leaf node NATS server

 Start the leaf node NATS server using the `nsc` configuration (`./.leaf/nsc.conf`).
-Note the `leafnodes.remotes` value that connects this server to the "local" server:
+Note the `leafnodes.remotes` value that connects this server to the "local" server.

+The `subscriber` credentials used to connect to the local system only allow subscribing, not publishing.
+This is to prevent messages from flowing back into the local NATS system from Synadia Cloud (once connected to Synadia Cloud) and ultimately prevent duplicate messages in the streams.

 ```
 leafnodes {
   remotes = [
     {
       url: "nats://localhost:7422"
-      credentials: ".nsc/creds/local/A/admin.creds"
+      credentials: ".nsc/creds/local/A/subscriber.creds"
       account: "A..."
     },
     ...